Skip to main content

 Goal

-Next, we’ll create a segment to target visitors who browse a specific URL, such as www.site-test.com.
+Next, create a segment to target visitors who browse a specific URL, such as www.site-test.com.
+See the segment creation guide for details.

 Requirements

-Or log into your Kameleoon account, go to the bottom left corner, and select Projects under the Admin section:
+• Alternatively, log into the Kameleoon account, navigate to the bottom-left corner, and select Projects under the Admin section:

 Create the Segment